-If you’re looking for an alternative to traditional business credit.
-Loans based on credit card sales could be the answer you’re looking for.
+Loans based on credit card sales could be the answer you’re looking for an alternative to traditional business credit.
 Here are two trends worth thinking about.
 Credit and debit card sales recently overtook cash for the first time in history and lending to small businesses is in decline.
 Both offer a hint at the challenges facing businesses as well as some of the alternatives they might choose to look into.
-One of these could be the option of taking out loans based on credit card sales.
+One of these could be the option of taking out as their loans criteria is based on credit card sales.

 Business cash advance loans